danielabar/oas-delay-calculator-prototype/README.md

 * Add a link to Apply for OAS Now, linking to the government site.
 Include a `?ref=...` parameter in the URL so the government could optionally measure impact of this tool.

 Ensure the tool is accessible to all users, including those with disabilities.
 Chart.js in particular needs some extra work: https://www.chartjs.org/docs/latest/general/accessibility.html

+#### Waiting Does Not Stack: Additional Details

+Add messaging that the benefits of waiting do not stack.
+For example:

+If a person has 37 years of residency as an adult by age 65 and applies at 65, they're eligible for partial pension of 37/40th (locked in).

+If this person waits until age 68 to apply, the options are:
+1. Full pension (40/40ths) because now they've accumulated 40 years residency; OR
+2. Default: Actuarially adjusted pension (37/40 rate x 21.6% increase….i.e., 0.6% increase for each of the 36 months they deferred)

+In theory, the person could ask for the non default option (full 40/40th pension), but that's sub-optimal because the actuarially increased amount is greater.

 ### Data Sourcing